AEIS-FIS-EPN/william-zapata-aws-infra-microservices/README.md

 ## Use

-1.Clone this repository locally
+1. Clone this repository locally

 ```bash
 git clone https://github.com/AEIS-FIS-EPN/william-zapata-aws-infra-microservices.git
 ```

-2.Navigate to the directory containing the Terraform configuration files
+2. Navigate to the directory containing the Terraform configuration files

 ```bash
 cd william-zapata-aws-infra-microservice
 ```

-3.Initialize Terraform
+3. Initialize Terraform

 ```bash
 terraform init
 ```

-4.Validates if the file and its content are correct
+4. Validates if the file and its content are correct

 ```bash
 terraform validate
 ```

-5.Review the Terraform plan to understand the changes that will be applied
+5. Review the Terraform plan to understand the changes that will be applied

 ```bash
 terraform plan
 ```

-6.Apply the Terraform configuration to create or update resources
+6. Apply the Terraform configuration to create or update resources

 ```bash
 terraform apply